Accu-Chek SmartGuide sensor

 To calibrate your sensor:

-3. Enter the glucose value from your blood glucose meter in the Calibrate screen.
+- Enter the glucose value from your blood glucose meter on the Calibrate CGM sensor screen.
 The glucose value should be entered no later than 3 minutes after performing the test.

 Your sensor is calibrated.